CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Experiments

-Table~\ref{tab:ablation} shows ablation studies on \texttt{ICEWS14} and \texttt{WIKI}.
-First, we analyze the contributions of different rule types, see part (a) of Table~\ref{tab:ablation}.
+\paragraph{Ablation Studies} Table~\ref{tab:ablation} shows ablation studies on \texttt{ICEWS14} and \texttt{WIKI}.
+First, we analyze the contributions of different rule types, see part (a).
 For \texttt{ICEWS14}, $xy$-rules yield the highest MRR, which is expected since they form the core of our approach.
-Combining the individual rule types (row \textit{all}) leads to the highest scores.
+Combining all rule types (row \textit{all}) leads to the highest scores.
 However, the MRR scores do not simply add up due to overlapping predictions among rule types.
 We further evaluate the importance of each rule type by removing them individually.
-The removal leads to a performance decrease, with the most substantial drop observed when $xy$-rules are excluded.
+This leads to a performance decrease, with the highest drop observed when $xy$-rules are excluded.
 This highlights the benefit of incorporating multiple rule types.

-For \texttt{WIKI}, the ablation study reveals a different behavior.
-Here, using only the recurrency rules already achieves the same results as combining all rule types.
-This suggests two things: First, only very simple dependencies need to be captured to achieve strong predictive performance on this dataset; and second, \ruc is robust against potential noise introduced by additional rules.
+For \texttt{WIKI}, the study reveals a different behavior.
+Here, recurrency rules alone already achieve the same results as all rule types combined, suggesting two things: First, capturing only very simple dependencies leads to strong predictive performance; and second, \ruc is robust against potential noise introduced by additional rules.

-Second, we analyze the benefit of our introduced scoring functions, see part (b) of Table~\ref{tab:ablation}, comparing four variants: (i) a static confidence; (ii) using only $f$~(Equation~\ref{eq:score_single}), setting the output of $g$ to zero, i.e., predicting based on the most recent body grounding; (iii) using only $g$~(Equation~\ref{eq:score_multi}) setting the output of $f$ to zero, i.e., predicting based on the frequency of the body grounding; (iv) the default \ruc setting combining $f$ and $g$~(Equation~\ref{eq:conf_delta}).
-For both datasets combining the two scores into a single confidence function that accounts for both recency and frequency leads to considerable improvements over the other options.
-Each component on its own also improves predictive performance compared to static confidence.
-In addition, incorporating the frequency of body groundings improves predictive capability compared to relying solely on recency.
+Second, we analyze the benefit of our scoring functions (Table~\ref{tab:ablation}, part~(b)) by comparing four variants: (i) static confidence; (ii) recency only, using $f$ (Equation~\ref{eq:score_single}) with $g=0$; (iii) frequency only, using $g$ (Equation~\ref{eq:score_multi}) with $f=0$; and (iv) the default setting combining $f$ and $g$ (Equation~\ref{eq:conf_delta}).
+On both datasets, each temporal scoring function improves over static confidence.
+Recency yields the largest gain, while incorporating frequency provides a further improvement.
+Since the frequency score is computed over a sliding window of size $\mathcal{W}$ (Equation~\ref{eq:score_multi}), it measures how frequently a grounding occurs within the recent past, rather than over the entire history.
+Consequently, the $g$ also incorporates a notion of recency.
+Overall, the results indicate that recency contributes most to the observed improvements, with frequency providing a complementary benefit.